Clarence 13X: Early life and Nation of Islam

 Clarence Edward Smith was born on February 22, 1928, and raised in Danville, Virginia, with his five brothers and one sister.
 During his childhood, Virginia was racially segregated, and he witnessed incidents of racism, including a fight between his father and a white man that was sparked by racial tensions.
 In 1946, he moved with his mother to New York City, where they settled in Harlem.
 He attended only two years of high school.

 In 1949, Smith fathered a child, Clarence Jowers, with Willieen Jowers.
-Although he married a woman named Dora Smith in 1950, he fathered another child, Otis Jowers, with Willieen in 1951; he also had several sons and daughters with Dora.
+He married a woman named Dora Smith in 1950.
+He fathered another child, Otis Jowers, with Willieen in 1951.
+He also had several sons and daughters with Dora.
 Smith joined the U.S. Army in the early 1950s and was stationed in Korea from 1952 to 1954, where he served as an infantryman in the Korean War.
 After returning to the U.S., he lived in Harlem and served in the United States Army Reserve until 1960.
 During his military service, he became skilled in karate.

 Dora Smith embraced the Nation of Islam (NOI) while her husband was away and he converted after returning to New York.
 By 1961, he had registered at Mosque No. 7 and changed his name to Clarence 13X in accordance with NOI practice.
 Before his conversion, he often smoked marijuana and gambled, activities forbidden by the NOI.
 After joining the group, he studied the NOI's doctrines and quickly progressed within their organizational structure, possibly thanks to skills learned in the military.
 His responsibilities included teaching martial arts and serving on the Fruit of Islam security team.
-He was also recognized as a skilled speaker and reached the rank of "student minister" at Mosque No. 7.
+He was recognized as a skilled speaker and reached the rank of "student minister" at Mosque No. 7.
 By 1963, he had come to the attention of the FBI—informants recorded his presence at rallies led by Malcolm X.